dsaw/MyCodingDocs/Python/PythonDocsTut.md

 			* __iter__ and __next__ is generated automatically.
 			* Aka lazy iterator

-			* Generator expression are a succinct form of generators that are using a syntax similar to list comprehensions
+			* Generator expression are a succinct form of generators that use a syntax similar to list comprehensions
 				* _()_ used instead of _{}_
 				* More compact than generators but less versatile.
 				* More memory friendly than list comprehensions.
 				* Eg: `sum(i*i for i in range(10))`
+		* #### Class and static methods
+			* Class method is defined with first argument as `cls` instead of `self`.
+The class type is passed in.
+			* Class method is common to the whole class type.
+It can be called `classanme.classmethod()` and cannot modify any instance variables.

 * ### Virtual environment
 	* A virtual environment is a self-contained directory tree with a Python installation and its own packages for a project.
 		* It helps in working on projects with varying Python package requirements.
 One virtual environment package won't affect the rest of the machine.